jbostoen/itop-jb-map-nominatim/readme.md

 ## What?

-Adds a geolocator search bar to iTop (to look up addresses using the Nominatim API).
+Adds a geolocator search bar to iTop (to look up addresses using the Nominatim API) when modifying a single iTop object (details view).
+Note: this is just a concept, it does not contain all scenarios.

 ## Requirements